UX RESEARCH PRODUCT DESIGN CLIENT PROJECT

 The highlights on swipe made the game easily cheatable

-The deck felt so static, players thought there were not many cards left
+The deck felt static, players thought there were not many cards left

 All that I changed

-I changed the design visually to demonstrate address the needs of the players.
+I changed the design visually to address the needs of the players.

 I added instruction animations to clearly demonstrate how to play, as well as changed the writing